-"Rural Project" means a Qualified Residential Rental Project located in a rural area as defined by Health and Safety Code section 50199.21 but shall not include a Mixed Income Project.
+"Rural Project" means a Qualified Residential Rental Project that is a New Construction Project located in a rural area as defined by Health and Safety Code section 50199.21 but shall not include a Mixed Income Project.

 "Rural Project Pool" means a reserve within the Qualified Residential Rental Project Pool that may be established by the Committee.